 - How many favorite food dishes do you like? ___

 - How many languages can you speak? ___

 Your answer has no effect on your choice.
 That’s why it is called a personal choice.

 c.
 Protection of the Family Relationships.

-A mother’s saliva strengthens the child’s immune system and it is exchanged without the mother knowing it.
+A mother’s saliva strengthens the child’s immune system and is exchanged without the mother knowing it.
 Studies have shown that a mother can identify her child by scent alone just ten minutes after meeting them.
 Babies instinctively know that they need milk when hungry and that the mother’s nipple is where to get it.

 Dolphins create wakes or slipstreams in the water that pulls the calves alongside them.

-One way to determine who may be a bad influence is to have the friends over for playdates.
+One way to determine who may be a bad influence is to have the friends over for play dates.
 Then quietly observe everything.
-The younger they are the easier it is to spot them.
-A few observations include biters, hitters, disrespectful to you, refuses to share, repeatedly uses foul language, and the like.
-Once you have spotted the problem children, think of ways of phase them out and phase others in.
+The younger they are, the easier it is to spot them.
+A few observations include biters, hitters, disrespect for you, refusing to share, repeatedly using foul language, and the like.
+Once you have spotted the problem, children, think of ways to phase them out and phase others in.
 Some children will listen to you if you tell them not to play with that person anymore.
-Most will not and it often causes an opposite reaction, particularly the independent children.
+Most will not, and it often causes an opposite reaction, particularly the independent children.
 Your obligations are to your children.

 d.
 Family Love.